C++ Resource Manager

 Project Overview:

 For this project, I created a resource manager system responsible for loading, owning, caching, unloading, and providing access to various game resources for a mock roleplaying game.
 The resource manager acts as both a loader and cache, which stores objects such as text assets or textures and then provides either shared or unique pointers to objects on request.
-I created this system as my final submission for a C++ programming course, with th e desire to better understand custom memory allocation.
+I created this system as my final submission for a C++ programming Master’s course, with the desire to better understand custom memory allocation.

 The below snippet showcases the central ResourceManager class, which acts as an interface for the CachHolder struct.
 When requesting an object to be loaded, objects will call one of two templated functions contained in the ResourceManager class: